cpmcgee/discord-pyfinfo/README.md

 # PyFInfo
-This is a simple discord bot powered by Yahoo Finance and ChatGPT.
+This is a simple discord bot powered by Yahoo Finance and OpenAI.

-Currently, this provides simple ticker info, news and a chat interface.
-Future plans consist of ChatGPT generated responses which provide simple interpretations of market data.

 ## Getting Started
 - Install python3 https://www.python.org/downloads/